google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/from_type_to_logotype/content.md

 </figure>

 Adapting the sketches into digital designs—and aiming for the modern, timeless look I set out to achieve—I choose **[Inter Tight](https://fonts.google.com/specimen/Inter+Tight?query=inter&preview.text=LUNA%20MISSION%2001%2FONE&preview.text_type=custom)** as my primary typeface for the **LUNA** wordmark for a few reasons.
 Firstly, the aforementioned timelessness.
 Looking at how NASA uses Helvetica (especially since the much revered [“Worm” design by Danne & Blackburn](https://www.creativereview.co.uk/nasa-worm-logo/)), I want to stay close, but look at a more contemporary iteration, one that also works great on-screen.
 Inter ticks all those boxes, but I feel Inter Tight adds a little extra character to the way text is typeset that strikes a perfect balance between what’s past and what’s tomorrow.
-And, and importantly, Azeret Mono [pairs](/lesson/pairing_typefaces) really nicely with it.
+And importantly, Azeret Mono [pairs](/lesson/pairing_typefaces) really nicely with it.

 <figure>